Dr Joanna Tucker

 - Lecturer (History)

-I am currently a Co-Investigator on the AHRC/IRC-funded network, A Digital Framework for the Medieval Gaelic World (2020-21).
+From 2020-21, I was a Co-Investigator on the AHRC/IRC-funded network, A Digital Framework for the Medieval Gaelic World.
 The network focuses on the impact of digitisation on research into medieval Ireland and Scotland, and hopes to achieve a better understanding of how we currently use digital resources in research.

 From 2018 to 2019, I was the Principal Investigator of a Royal Society of Edinburgh-funded project, Researching and Curating Active Manuscripts: Scotland’s Medieval Cartularies.
 This was a collaboration with the National Records of Scotland and National Library of Scotland, and looked at the current challenges and opportunities for curating and researching medieval cartulary manuscripts.

 From 2014 to 2017, I was part of an AHRC-funded project, Models of Authority: Scottish Charters and the Emergence of Government, 1100–1250.
 The project’s main outcome was a digital research tool for the study of the contents, script and physical appearance of Scottish charters.

 I am currently co-leader of BGE@UniversityofGlasgow (with Prof. Dauvit Broun and Lynne Robertson, Education Scotland).
 This brings together academics from the College of Arts and school teachers to create new resources based on recent research for use in Broad General Education in the Curriculum for Excellence (the school curriculum for nursery to S3).
 The scheme has been running since 2014, and has so far produced 14 resources.